rishindrasingh/terraform-for-devops/Workspace.md

 1. **State Isolation:**

-a.
-Each workspace has its own Terraform state file (terraform.tfstate), which means changes in one workspace do not affect others.
+a).
+Each workspace has its own Terraform state file (terraform.tfstate), which means changes in one workspace do not affect others. b).
-b.
 This is useful for managing environments like dev, staging, and prod using the same configuration but separate states.

 2. **Single Configuration, Multiple Environments:**

-a.
+a).
 You can reuse the same Terraform code and switch between workspaces to deploy resources in different environments.

 3. **Default Workspace:**